 The Conservation Fund Resumes Negotiations to Purchase Vistoso Property.

-Status of Town's Negotiations to Acquire the Former Vistoso Golf Property Announced at Wednesday April 7th 6:00pm Oro Valley Town Council Meeting.
+May Jacobs, Town Manager, Reports on Status of Town's Negotiations to Acquire the Former Vistoso Golf Property at Wednesday April 7 Oro Valley Town Council Meeting

 Town Manager Mary Jacobs said that the Monday April 5 Town Council meeting in the Executive Session provided direction to the Town Attorney and herself to move forward with the purchase of the former Vistoso Golf property subject to working with The Conservation Fund (TCF) and a successful fundraising campaign.
 She also said that she was not at liberty to provide details of the negotiations but that the framework for acquisition of the property is consistent with the Town Council’s November 18 motion to staff to initiate communications with Romspen and any other third party to negotiate acquisition of he property at fair market value subject to Town Council approval.
 She said that of the 208 acres of property owned by Romspen about 202 acres are zoned open space/golf and the remaining 6.3 acres are zoned multi-family.
 The purchase framework has been discussed with Romspen, TCF and a third party purchaser for the 6.3 acres.
 All parties have agreed to work within the framework toward a final agreement.
 Jacobs said she hopes to share details with the community in the near future.